-On our official first night of the program, Jeff Schaefer, Chief European Video Editor for the Associate Press, and his wife, Vivienne Walt, presented the story of the "jungle" in Calais, long one of France's poorest cities.
+On our official first night of the program, Jeff Schaefer, Chief European Video Editor for the Associated Press, and his wife, Vivienne Walt, presented the story of the "jungle" in Calais, long one of France's poorest cities.
 The Calais Jungle has served as a refugee and migrant encampment for thousands of individuals since 1999, but it was never recognized as an official refugee camp by the United Nations.
 During Jeff's presentation, confusion and frustration took over me.
-I saw footage of shelters being lighted up in flame, of children separated from their family, and of refugees succumbed to the violent forces of the local authorities.
+I saw footage of shelters lit up in flame, of children separated from their family, and of refugees succumbed to the violent forces of the local authorities.

 Jeff and Lamis both shared with me how the world is constantly changing, and empowered me to be a part of the movement that spreads hope.

 2. Les Petits Plaisirs: The Little Pleasures